A tetrachotomy for expansions of the real ordered additive group: Introduction

 \subsection{Acknowledgements}

-We thank Samantha Xu for useful conversations on the topic of this paper, Kobi Peterzil for answering our questions related to \cite{MPP}, and Chris Miller and Michel Rigo for correspondence around Section \ref{section:applications} (in particular Miller for informing us of Fact~\ref{fact:ghmfy}).
-The second author thanks Harry Schmidt for asking a question answered by Corollary~\ref{cor:harry}.
+We thank Samantha Xu for useful conversations on the topic of this paper, Kobi Peterzil for answering our questions related to \cite{MPP}, and Chris Miller and Michel Rigo for correspondence around Section \ref{section:applications}.
+We thank the anonymous referee for very helpful comments that improved the presentation of this paper.